kluctl/kluctl/docs/gitops/api/kluctl-controller.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PathPrefix specified the path prefix to be used to filter source urls.
+<p>PathPrefix specifies the path prefix to be used to filter source urls.
 Only urls that have this prefix will use
-this set of credentials.</p>
+this set of credentials.
+TODO deprecate this</p>
 </td>
 </tr>
 <tr>